cherryontech/website/CONTRIBUTING.md

 - If a term probably only has one meaning, then we give it a _definition_.
 - If a term could mean different things to different roles, then we give it one or more _perspectives_.

 All entries must be written in the following format, so that they can be processed properly.
+Please note that admins may edit the entry for clarity and/or formatting.

 ### Tech Dictionary example